dreamerslab/nodejs.production/README.md

 ## Nginx or not

 The reason why we put a nginx server in front while we can use node to get all the request directly is that nginx runs faster with serving static files(css, js, img) and also it is more stable.
-We can easily use it as a reverse proxy to load balance with multiple nodes.
+We can easily use it as a reverse proxy to load balance across multiple node instances.

 > Check out the example code - `nginx/nginx.conf` and `vhost.conf`